webtorque7/silverstripe-payment-paypal/README.md

     live:
       - 'PayPalExpress'
 ```

-3. Configure the PayPalExpress payment method with your PayPal API details in the payment YAML configuration file.
+Configure using your PayPal API details in the same file:
-e.g mysite/_config/Mysite.yaml

 ```yaml
 PayPalGateway_Express: